the tradition of hamam

 The hamam entrance features a common hall known as camekan, which is surrounded by private cubicles, where you can undress.
 A room attendant known as yanaşma, will hand over a cotton wrap known as peştemal, a pair of slippers, and key for the safety deposit boxes for your valuables.

 Both in mens and ladies baths, keeping the body covered is necessary.
 While ladies can either cover themselves with a peştemal, or swimsuit; men can only wear peştemal.

 One in the Turkish bath first relaxes in the warm room that is heated by a continuous flow of hot, dry air allowing the bather to perspire freely and adjust to temperature.
 Bathers may then move to an even hotter room (sıcaklık) before splashing themselves with cold water.

 In the hot room, you'll sit next to a kurna, which is a tap and a basin.
 You can fill your kurna with water, and splash yourself using the hamam bowl.
 There is no time limit for the hot room, but as it is hot some would lye down on the göbek taşı (tummy stone), or wait 5- 10 minutes before getting a kese (scrub).
 Once you have worked up a good sweat, the tellak ( masseuor in the men's section) or natır( masseuse in the women's section) will come and wash you.
-Then, you will be given a kese/scrub to get rid of dead skin layers, which may be followed by a soothing massage on the göbek taşı.After the massage, a cold shower may be taken as wished.
+Then, you will be given a kese/scrub to get rid of dead skin layers, which may be followed by a soothing rinse on the göbek taşı.Followed by a cold shower as wished.

 You may finally retire to the cooling-room for relaxation, while enjoying a cold beverage or traditional Turkish tea.
 A 5% to %10 tip is always welcome, if you wish to.